What Councils Mean When They Say “Further Contamination Assessment May Be Required”

 What “Further Assessment” Usually Means in Practice

-A PSI addendum addressing specific gaps or assumptions
+A PSI addendum addressing specific data gaps

-Targeted intrusive sampling in defined areas
+Limited intrusive soil sampling in defined areas

-Limited groundwater or soil vapour assessment
+Targeted groundwater or soil vapour assessment

-Clarification or refinement of the Conceptual Site Model
+Refinement of the Conceptual Site Model

 What It Usually Does Not Mean